qoolcezar/WiFiPiBot/README.md

 ## Usage

 1. Start DS4Windows and connect controller to it
-2. Start the robo_client.py from PC `TODO change the name to server`
+2. Start the robo_server.py from PC
-3. Start the robo_servo.py from Raspberry `TODO change the name to client`
+3. Start the robo_client.py from RaspberryPi

 ENJOY!